• About Us

 How to add bullet points in Google Docs

-Follow these steps to insert the bullet point symbol using the Character Map:
+Follow these steps to insert the bullet symbol using the Character Map:

 1. Click the Windows Start button at the bottom-left corner of the screen.